vjelic/omnistat-glog-fork/docs/developer/developers.md

    --> [registered] node_uptime_secs -> System uptime (secs) (gauge)
 ```

-As a final test while the `omnistat-monitor` client is still running interactively, use a *separate* command shell to query the prometheus endpoint.
+As a final test while the `omnistat-monitor` client is still running interactively, use a *separate* command shell to query the Prometheus endpoint.

 ```eval_rst
 .. code-block:: shell-session